The Chart for Infinity Pharmaceuticals Inc. (INFI) Is Flashing Mixed Signals

 Piper Sandler, on the other hand, stated in their research note that they expect to see INFI reach a price target of $7.
 The rating they have provided for INFI stocks is “Overweight” according to the report published on February 18th, 2021.

-Volatility was left at 6.14%, however, over the last 30 days, the volatility rate increased by 6.66%, as shares surge +3.32% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.30% upper at present.
+Volatility was left at 6.18%, however, over the last 30 days, the volatility rate increased by 6.28%, as shares sank -7.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.27% lower at present.

 Insider Trading